makoConstruct/toasts/README.md

 		element, //:HTMLElement.
 The toast html element that will be displayed fadeIn, //:()=>void. optional.
 A function that will be called immediately after element is added to the page.
 You can use it to launch fade in animations. fadeOut, //:()=>void. optional.
 A function that will be called shortly before the element is removed from the page.
 You can use it to launch fade out animations. fadeDuration, //:number. optional, defaulting to the toast.fadeDuration of the toaster.
-The number of milliseconds after fadeOut before the element is removed from the page (allows enough time for a fade out animation. lifespan //:number. optional, defaulting to toast's global setting.
+The number of milliseconds after fadeOut before the element is removed from the page (allows time for a fade out animation.) lifespan //:number. optional, defaulting to toast's global setting.
 	}
 }